-Psychologi cal Testing: Psychologic cal Testir ng - Ps ycho-di agnosti c asses sment of emotionality, intellectual abilities s, persor nality a ind psy /cho-p atholo ogy Transaction Code Code Detail Code Mod 1 Mod 2 Mod 3 Mod 4 Rate Code Detail Code Mod 1 Mod 2 Mod 3 Mod 4 Rate per hr of psychologist or physician time, both face-to-face w/ the patient and time interpreting test results and preparing report) Practitioner Level 2, In-Clinic 96101 U2 U6 \$155.87 Practitioner Level 2, Out-of-Clinic 96101 U2 U7 \$187.04 w/ qualified healthcare professional interpretation and Practitioner Level 3, In-Clinic 96102 U3 U6 \$120.04 Practitioner Level 4, In-Clinic 96102 U4 U6 \$81.18 report, administered by technician, per hr of technician time, face-to-face Practitioner Level 3, Out-of- Clinic 96102 U3 U7 \$146.71 Practitioner Level 4, Out-of-Clinic 96102 U4 U7 \$97.42 Unit Value 1 hour l .
-Maximum Daily Units 5 units Initial Authorization 5 units Re-Authorization 5 units Authorization Period 180 days Utilization Criteria LOCUS scores:1-6 Service Definition Psychological testing consists of a face-to-face assessment of emotional functioning, personality, cognitive functioning (e.g. thinking, attention, memory) or intellectual abilities using an objective and standardized tool that has uniform procedures for administration and scoring and utilizes normative data upon which interpretation of results is based.
-Psychological tests are only administered and interpreted by those who are properly trained in their selection and application.
+Psychologi cal Testing: Psychologic cal Testi ng - Ps ycho-di agnosti c asses ssment of emotionality, intellectual abilitie s, persoi nality a and psy ycho-p atholo gy Transaction Code Code Detail Code Mod 1 Mod 2 Mod 3 Mod 4 Rate Code Detail Code Mod 1 Mod 2 Mod 3 Mod 4 Rate per hr of psychologist or physician time, both face-to-face w/ the patient and time interpreting test results and preparing report) Practitioner Level 2, In-Clinic 96101 U2 U6 \$155.87 Practitioner Level 2, Out-of-Clinic 96101 U2 U7 \$187.04 w/ qualified healthcare professional interpretation and report, administered Practitioner Level 3, In-Clinic 96102 U3 U6 \$120.04 Practitioner Level 4, In-Clinic 96102 U4 U6 \$81.18 by technician, per hr of technician time, face-to-face Practitioner Level 3, Out-of- Clinic 96102 U3 U7 \$146.71 Practitioner Level 4, Out-of-Clinic 96102 U4 U7 \$97.42 Unit Value 1 hour • Maximum Daily Units 5 units Initial Authorization 5 units Re-Authorization 5 units Authorization Period 180 days Utilization Criteria LOCUS scores :1-6 Service Definition abilities using an objective an results is based.
+Psychological tests are only a ensures that the testing envir and confidentiality.
+This service covers both the approper education and training Psychological tests are only administered and interpreted by those who are properly trained in their selection and application.
 The practitioner administering the test ensures that the testing environment does not interfere with the performance of the examinee and ensures that the environment affords adequate protections of privacy and confidentiality.
-This service covers both the face-to-face administration of the test instrument(s) by a qualified examiner as well as the time spent by a psychologist or physician (with the proper education and training) interpreting the test results and preparing a written report.

-cal Testing: Psychological Testing - Psycho-diagnostic assessment of emotionality, intellectual abilities, personality and psycho-pathology A known or suspected mental illness or substance-related disorder; and Initial screening/intake information indicates a need for additional undetermined supports and recovery/resiliency planning; and Individual meets Core Customer eligibility.
-The Individual's situation/functioning has changed in such a way that previous assessments are outdated.
-Each intervention is intended to be a discrete time-limited service that modifies treatment/support goals or is indicated due to change in illness/disorder.
-There may be no more than one comprehensive battery of 96101 and 96102 provided to one individual within a year.
-There may be no more than 10 combined hours of 96101 and 96012 provided to one individual within a year.
+This service covers both the face-to-face administration of the test instrument(s) by a qualified examiner as well as the time spent by a psychologist or physician (with the Admission Criteria A known or suspected mental illness or substance-related disorder; and Initial screening/intake information indicates a need for additional undetermined supports and recovery/resiliency planning; and Individual meets Core Customer eligibility.
+Continuing Stay Criteria The Individual's situation/fund ctioning h as chanç ged in su ıch a wa y that pr evious ass essments are outdated.
+Discharge Criteria Each intervention is intended to be a discrete time-limited service that modifies treatment/support goals or is indicated due to change in illness/disorder.